konigsoftware/konig-kontext/README.md

 ### 3. Server side setup:

-The server side setup also just has one step.
-Simply add the `KonigKontextServerInterceptor` to all of your gRPC servers and again pass in your previously defined `KonigKontextKey`:
+Include the `KonigKontextServerInterceptor` in all gRPC servers that require access to the `KonigKontext`.
+Provide your previously defined `KonigKontextKey` to the constructor.

 <details open>
 <summary>Kotlin</summary>